-Water being our highly prioritized materiality issue, ARL always set corporate targets for consumption & availability of water.
-The company has taken a number of steps for water conservation by better management which resulted in meeting the last year corporate target of water consumption.
-The company consumed 1415 Mega liters of water against the target 1590 Mega liters (July-2019 to June-2020) & achieved a target reduction of 11%.
-ARL meets its water requirements from 11 shallow wells at Shahpur and Sohan areas and five deep tube wells at ARL own land at Morgah.
-In addition to having a direct water supply, a good quantity of water is kept in stock to meet eventualities in the absence of direct water supply.
+Considering water as a highly important utility, ARL always sets corporate targets for consumption & availability of water.
+The company has taken a number of steps for water conservation, which resulted in meeting last year's corporate target of water consumption.
+The company consumed 38,486 Gallons/per hour water against the corporate target of 40,000 Gallons/per hour during July-2020 to June-2021 and achieved a reduction of 3.8%.
+In addition to daily water supply, a good quantity of water is kept as emergency water bank to meet emergencies.